adventurerscodex/uat/uat_docs/player_tools/player_tools.md

 As a player, I can edit a feature

-If there is no feature, clicking the first row will open the add modal
+As a player, I can click the first row to open the feature add modal

 As a player, I can add a feat